-However, in February 2014, the Swiss voters adopted a popular initiative aimed at stopping mass immigration.
-As a consequence, the immigration into Switzerland by foreign nationals must be limited by annual quotas.
+In February 2014, Swiss voters adopted a popular initiative aimed at stopping mass immigration.
+As a consequence, immigration into Switzerland by foreign nationals must be limited by annual quotas.
 The quotas are to apply to all categories of immigrants.
 The new provision in the Swiss constitution requires the Swiss government to renegotiate any international agreements with conflicting provisions including, in particular, the bilateral treaties with the EU regarding the free movement of persons within three years.
 In addition, the Swiss parliament and the Swiss government have to adopt the necessary laws to implement the new constitutional provision within the same period of time.
 Until then, the current rules will continue to apply.